-The Town Planning & Building Committee currently meets on the 1st Tuesday of the month (except January when the Council is in recess).
+The Town Planning Committee currently meets on the 1st Tuesday of the month (except January when the Council is in recess).
 The Committee has a conditional delegated authority to determine all applications for planning approval or advice to referral agencies and other planning agencies not otherwise included within the current delegations to the Chief Executive Officer.
-It is proposed to rename this Committee to simply the "Town Planning Committee as the building approval aspect has long been taken over by other legislation.